Should the Seahawks go with a young QB? Be careful what you wish for

 So what’s the play?
 Last week, I argued that Smith hadn’t proved enough to warrant a monster deal with the Seahawks — that he faded in November and December like a middle-distance runner who came out too hot on the first lap.

 I made the point that oftentimes the Super Bowl-winning formula is to build around a QB on a rookie deal the way the Seahawks did with Russell Wilson and the Chiefs did with Patrick Mahomes.
-There is an issue with this, though: most young quarterbacks suck.
+There is an issue with this, though: Most young quarterbacks suck.

 Take a look at the first four signal callers in the 2018 draft: You had Baker Mayfield (first overall), Sam Darnold (third), Josh Allen (seventh) and Josh Rosen (10th).
 Just one of those — Allen — has developed anything resembling a quality career.